zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

     = \sigma\_t \Big( (a x_3 + b) - \frac{a v\_3}{2} u \Big) u,
 $$

-which is the product of the average attenuation coefficient and the length of the interval, as expected.
+which is the product of the average extinction coefficient and the length of the interval, as expected.

 The inversion process involves solving the quadratic equation for the distance \\(u\\):